onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 2. 'Static XML' - the complete XML representing Saml metadata is provided directly as a static text.
 When using this option make sure that metadata has sufficient expiry date and keys within the metadata are up-to-date.

-Onegini Access supports multiple certificates in the metadata in order to migrate to a new certificate smoothly.
+OneWelcome Access supports multiple certificates in the metadata in order to migrate to a new certificate smoothly.

-Onegini Access supports IdP initiated SAML Single Logout (SLO).
-By enabling SLO, the IdP is able to terminate sessions at Onegini Access.
+OneWelcome Access supports IdP initiated SAML Single Logout (SLO).
+By enabling SLO, the IdP is able to terminate sessions at OneWelcome Access.
-This means that when a user logs out at the identity provider, Onegini Access will receive a request to revoke all access tokens and grants associated with that session.
+This means that when a user logs out at the identity provider, OneWelcome Access will receive a request to revoke all access tokens and grants associated with that session.
 This feature is only available for web clients that do not make use of refresh tokens.

-Onegini Access can choose requested authentication context class reference which then will be used with all SAML requests.
+OneWelcome Access can choose requested authentication context class reference which then will be used with all SAML requests.
 If none is specified it defaults to `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport`